Intro

 Solutions

-We made it so that users could only view each other's curated sides up front, while the candid remained locked until users matched and played a game of Would you Rather together.
+Users can now only view each other's curated sides up front, while the candid remained locked until users match and play a game of Would you Rather together.

-This change increased intentionality and made match moments feel more meaningful, while naturally encouraging users to engage with the Game Feature as the next step.
+This increases intentionality and made match moments feel meaningful, while naturally encouraging users to engage with the Game Feature as the next step.

 Users can re-enter the game through messages and receive notifications when it’s their turn.
 To further reinforce a shared experience, answer-reveal screens were added after each question, showing both users’ responses and strengthening the feeling of playing together.